 Sanba Keikoku – Known in English as either Sanba Gorge, Sanba Valley or Sanba Ravine.
-It is a beautiful ravine in nature rich Tokigawa, Saitama Prefecture (Japan), North West of Tokyo.
-Despite the town’s remote location the area is serviced by a (infrequent) train.
+It is a beautiful river ravine suited to water play, swimming, fishing and barbecue.
+Despite the town’s remote location in nature rich Tokigawa, in Saitama Prefecture, the area is serviced by a (infrequent) train.
 The station, Myokaku station, is a tourist spot in itself, due to the unusual architecture of the station.

 Sanba Gorge / Sanba Ravine